 “I have all and abound”

-The payment was not only made in full but it was more than enough—”abound.”
-It not only supplied his need, it went beyond his need.
+The payment was not only made in full, but it was more than enough—”abound.”
+It not only supplied his need, but it also went beyond his need.
 Paul viewed himself in prosperity while sitting in jail!
 He had more than enough to satisfy his needs.